 Neutropenic Mouse Thigh Model of Infection

-Results of vancomycin treatment in neutropenic mice challenged with Staphylococcus aureus (Groups 2-7); group 1 was not inoculated.
+Figure 1 – Results of vancomycin treatment in neutropenic mice challenged with Staphylococcus aureus (Groups 2 – 7); group 1 was not inoculated.
 Following the bacterial challenge, mice were treated with either vehicle or vancomycin.
-Dose is total over a 24-hour period administered at 2, 8, and 14 hours post inoculation.
-The mice were sacrificed 24-hr post inoculation (Groups 1, 3-7) or 2-hr post inoculation (Group2); the total CFU/gram of thigh was measured for each group (n=3).
+The mice were sacrificed 24 – hr post inoculation (Groups 1, 3 – 7) or 2 – hr post inoculation (Group 2); the total CFU/gram of thigh was measured for each group (n=3).

 The results reported herein derived from a collaborative effort combining the animal model and drug development expertise of Noble Life Sciences (Gaithersburg, MD) with the microbiology expertise of ImQuest BioSciences (Frederick, MD).
 The demonstrated success of this collaborative effort will allow for routine performance of animal models of infection, including the neutropenic thigh model, for the evaluation of new anti – microbial agents.